 Wayne Rooney has joined Chinese club Shanghai SIGP in a deal worth a reported £700,000 per-week.
-The 31 year-old had fallen down the pecking order at Old Trafford this season, and now becomes Andres Villas Boas’ second major signing following the capture of Oscar from Chelsea earlier this month.
+The 31 year-old had fallen down the pecking order at Old Trafford, and now becomes Andres Villas Boas’ second major signing following the capture of Oscar from Chelsea.

 Rooney stands to earn 1.2 Squillion Yuan (£160 million) over the lifetime of his contract, and Chinese Internet Watchdogs have already added pictures of the striker taken before his hair transplant to a list of censored topics that includes the Tiananmen Square massacre of 1989.

-“People say, ‘why not stay to score 1 more and beat Sir Bobby?’,” added Rooney.
+“People will say that I only hung around to beat Sir Bobby’s record,” added Rooney.
 “But if you Choogle Bobby Charlton over here, you get zero results.
 And the Chinapedia page for Jack Charlton says he was an only child.
 So according to the Chinese, there is no Bobby Charlton.
 Why would they lie?”

 Andres Villas Boas insists that Rooney won’t have to fight for his place.